EPCCed/archer2-intro-package/_episodes/01-system-overview.md

 ## Compute nodes

-There are 5,848 compute nodes in total giving 748,544 compute cores on ARCHER2.
-There are 5,556 standard compute nodes with 256 GiB memory per node and 292 high memory compute nodes with 512 GiB of memory per node.
+There are around 1,000 compute nodes in total, giving 128,100 compute cores on the ARCHER2 4-cabinet system all with 256 GiB memory per node.
 All of the compute nodes are linked together using the high-performance Cray Slingshot interconnect.

 Access to the compute nodes is controlled by the Slurm scheduling system which supports